-James B. Duke Professor of Evolutionary Anthropology
+James B. Duke Distinguished Professor Emerita of Evolutionary Anthropology

 LTREB Renewal: Female Settlement Patterns and Social Relationships in Chimpanzees, a Male-Philopatric Species awarded by National Science Foundation (Principal Investigator).
 2016 to 2021